nickyoung-github/object-model/README.md

 entry points under the group `object-store`.
 This serves as a registry of types and allows the implementation to be moved without needing to load and re-write persisted objects.

-Pydantic's json serialisation does not provide a mechanism to serialise a member whose value is a subclass of the specified type (or not out of the box). `object-model` provides a `Subclass` type, which expands to a discriminated union, with this type field as the discriminator.
+Pydantic's json serialisation does not natively provide a mechanism to serialise a member whose type is a subclass of the specified type. `object-model` provides a `Subclass` type, which expands to a discriminated union, with this type field as the discriminator.

 This is represented in JSON Schema as a `OneOf` and allows such subclasses to be validated against the schema.